Our Services

 Published on: 2/24/2026

-A true skin abscess is a painful, warm, red lump that grows over days and may feel soft or drain pus, and it usually calls for warm compresses, keeping the area clean, and often medical drainage rather than squeezing, since antibiotics alone may not work.
+A skin abscess is a painful, warm, red lump that develops over several days, often feeling soft or draining pus.
+Treatment typically requires warm compresses, keeping the area clean, and medical drainage — not squeezing.
+Antibiotics alone often won't resolve it.

 Below, you'll learn what an abscess is, what causes it, how to recognize it, and what medically approved treatments are recommended.